-3. Safe and effective discharge every time
+3. Safe and effective discharge every time Why was this a priority?

 Ensuring that patients know when they're going home and supporting patients to get home safely has a direct effect on our patient's experience.
 In order to achieve this we know that we need to plan to enable a well delivered discharge process for patients that includes relatives and carers.
 We also know that with increasing demand on our hospitals we will only achieve this through working with our partner colleagues within primary, community and social care.